2024 Legislative Recap

 If you are not already on our legislative email list and would like to receive our weekly Legislative Updates, which are emailed every week during the session, please click here to subscribe.
 In addition to the weekly email, you can also find the updates at: www.georgiaconservancy.org/advocacy/update

-Dragline Mining Moratorium – Senate Bill 132
+Trail Ridge Dragline Mining Moratorium – Senate Bill 132

-An amended Senate Bill 132, sponsored by Sen. Brandon Beach (R-21), proposes a 3-year moratorium (July 2024 thru June 2027) on the acceptance of applications by Georgia EPD for dragline surface mining permits of heavy sands minerals.
+An amended Senate Bill 132, sponsored by Sen. Brandon Beach (R-21), proposed a 3-year moratorium (July 2024 thru June 2027) on the acceptance of applications by Georgia EPD for dragline surface mining permits of heavy sands minerals.
 The measure overwhelmingly passed the House on March 26 with a vote of 167 to 4, however on sine die, during a slow-moving process and an agenda full of bills of greater priority to the Lieutenant Governor, the amended SB 132 did not receive a floor vote by the Senate.

-The effort to legislative pass a mining moratorium on Trail Ridge follows the February 9 announcement that Georgia EPD had issued draft mining permits to Twin Pines.
+The effort to legislative pass a mining moratorium on Trail Ridge closely followed the February 9 announcement that Georgia EPD had issued draft mining permits to Twin Pines.
 The draft permits are specific to a 700-plus-acre demonstration site with 500-plus acres of mining activity on Trail Ridge in Charlton County.
 This site, known as Phase 1, would be the first step in Twin Pines establishing a larger 8,000-acre heavy mineral sand strip mine on Trail Ridge, along the southeastern border of the Okefenokee National Wildlife Refuge.

 It typically takes many years for a mining permit to be issued, so if applications cannot be submitted until 2027, it is unlikely that any permits for dragline mining of heavy mineral sands would be issued in this decade.

-The amended Senate Bill 132 passed the full House, but did not receive a vote when it returned to the Senate for approval.
+The amended Senate Bill 132 passed the full House but did not receive a vote when it returned to the Senate for approval.

 Water Rights and Freshwater Access - House Bill 1172 and Senate Bill 542